Replacing NGINX with Caddy

 So, I was planning on doing further CI work to build another version of the site

-using a different base URL and then scp
+using a different base URL and then scp‘ing it to a front-end NGINX reverse proxy

 with Let’s Encrypt SSL certificates providing SSL termination.